romanaumov/YouTube-Browser/README.md

 ## Future tasks

-- Try Hybrid search: combining both text and vector search and evaluate it.
 - Deploy to the cloud.

 If you have any questions, please feel free to ask me.
 I'll be very happy if you liked my project and will be grateful for a fork and a star.
 Also add me to follow to track new projects and changes.